Nutrition Education and Obesity Prevention Program

 We promote healthy lifestyles.
 We help people learn to eat more fruits and vegetables, less fat and to become more physically active.
 We offer a series of six Nutrition Education classes to low income residents who are eligible for Food Stamps (185% of the Federal Poverty Guidelines).
 Food and physical activity demonstrations are part of the classes.
 We offer classes in a variety of settings including churches, senior centers, family resource centers, Neighborhoods for Learning centers and schools.

-- You've heard of the "Food Pyramid" chart, visit "My Pyramid" to find the foods just right for you.
+- You've heard of the "Food Pyramid" chart, visit "My Plate" to find the foods just right for you.

 - Check our Chronic Disease Prevention Programs page for community events and activities you can participate in.